battery-data-alliance/.github/profile/README.md

 ## Welcome to the Battery Data Alliance! 👋

 We are building sustainable open source software, best practices, and delivering standards for the battery industry.

-## About Us
-The LF Energy Battery Data Alliance (BDA) was created to bring battery companies together to reduce the repeat work done in the battery industry.

-Battery data is core to creating a decarbonized economy and power systems, yet companies waste tremendous amounts of time implementing battery data schemas, integrations/conversions, typical calculations, etc.

-BDA believes that open source tools should exist to enable researchers and engineers to focus on bringing more innovative solutions to market rather than each organization duplicating the same work.
+We believe that open source tools should exist to enable researchers and engineers to focus on bringing more innovative solutions to market rather than each organization duplicating the same work.

 ## How to participate